Lisa Blount: Career

+Her last acting role was in the film Randy and the Mob, which she also produced and was directed by McKinnon.

 Death

-Blount was found dead in her home in Little Rock, Arkansas by her mother on October 27, 2010.
+Blount was found dead in her home in Little Rock, Arkansas by her mother on October 25, 2010.
 The coroner told the Arkansas Democrat-Gazette that Blount appeared to have died two days earlier.
 No foul play was suspected, according to the Pulaski County coroner.

 Although the coroner did not release an official cause of death, Blount's mother told RadarOnline.com that her daughter had had idiopathic thrombocytopenic purpura (ITP), in which low levels of platelets keep blood from clotting and lead to bleeding and bruising.
 "I think that might have been part of the problem when she passed away because when I found her she had a purple look on her neck that looked like blood on the surface".